Bringing the data back: from the US to us

 # Storage and file‑centric tools

 One of the first services I replaced was Dropbox.
-I was annoyed by the lack of encryption and the fact that they have (had?) former US secretaries of state in their board.
-But with Snowden’s revelations I simply decided it was time to move on.
+I was annoyed by the lack of encryption and the fact that they have (had?) former US secretaries of state on their board.
+After Snowden’s revelations, I simply decided it was time to move on.

 Tresorit is a Swiss-based, end‑to‑end encrypted cloud storage service.
 It is aimed at both individuals and businesses that prioritise security and privacy.
 The data is stored only in EU data centres under a zero‑knowledge model and their software (desktop and mobile) works very well.